-^{}The section of the MCP micro-channels has a diameter of ~10 microns; given the channels pitch angle the projected detection element of 12 microns.
+The section of the MCP micro-channels has a diameter of ~10 microns

-4.1 Optical design
+2.1 Optical design

-The FCU layout is shown in Figure 4.1.
+The FCU layout is shown in Figure 2.1.
 Only a fraction of the optical bench is occupied and baffled from the rest; this extra space would be occupied by the third channel, if finally funded.

-Figure 4.1: FCU channels location on the optical bench.
+Figure 2.1: FCU channels location on the optical bench.
 In the UVO channel, the beam is directly sent from the on-axis pick-off mirror to the CCD detector in the UVO channel.
-In the FUV channel, two extra mirrors are added to correct from off-axis astigmatism, improve image quality and enlarge de focal ratio (see Fig. 4.2).
+In the FUV channel, two extra mirrors are added to correct from off-axis astigmatism, improve image quality and enlarge de focal ratio (see Fig. 2.2).

 The optical design of the UVO channel is very simple; the beam is picked off directly from the telescope axis and focused on the CCD detector (F/10).
-There are four filter wheels in the light path, one of them to be used as a shutter.
-The FCU/FUV optical chain comprises three aluminized mirrors coated with MgF2, shown schematically in Figure 4.2.
+There are four filter wheels in the light path, one of them was used like a shutter.
+The FCU/FUV optical chain comprises three aluminized mirrors coated with MgF2, shown schematically in Figure 2.2.